 Working Futures is a quantitative assessment of future employment prospects for UK and is the most comprehensive and detailed model of the UK labour market available.
 It projects the future size and shape of the labour market by considering employment prospects by industry, occupation, qualification level, gender and employment status.
 The Working Futures series consists of six waves of analysis and provides high quality information on UK labour market prospects to inform the decisions of policy makers, education and training providers, employers and individuals.
 They represent the most comprehensive and detailed set of labour market projections ever produced in the UK, covering all countries and regions and local LSC areas.
 The projections also provide considerable sectoral detail, including results for the Sector Skills Councils.
 The focus is on occupations and qualifications.

-IER, in collaboration with Cambridge Econometrics, has produced a new round of Working Futures.
-The reports have been published in February 2020 and are accessible here.
-For the four nations and nine English regions, this includes:
+IER, in collaboration with Cambridge Econometrics, are currently producing a new round of Working Futures projections to be published in early 2020.
+For the four nations and nine English regions, this will include:

 - Future prospects for output, productivity and employment by detailed industry sector